 Accessibility: Admission is free for visitors with a disability and one accompanying person.
 Cinema, shows, workshops, guided tours, and other activities are reduced price but require reservation.
 Guide dogs, by law, are welcome.
 The museum is wheelchair accessible and visitors with reduced-mobility may borrow wheelchairs from the vestiaire level 0 or on levels 5 and 6 in exchange for a piece of identification.
-Most conference guides are trained in both art history and neuropedagogy.
 Click on the icon for more information in English about services for specific needs.
 There are links on that page to a dedicated website and a booklet (also available at the information desk) but both are in French only.
-Email firstname.lastname@example.org or telephone 01 44 78 12 33 with any questions.
+Email email@example.com or telephone 01 44 78 12 33 with any questions.

-Food and Beverage: There is no shortage of cafés and restaurants in the beaubourg quarter.
+Food and Beverage: There is no shortage of cafés and restaurants around Beaubourg.
 My favorite places are outside along the sculptural Stravinsky Fountain.
-Inside the Pomidou Center there is a self-serve café on the mezzanine level and the upscale restaurant Georges on level 6 has outdoor rooftop seating.
+Inside the Pompidou Center there is a self-serve café on the mezzanine level and the upscale restaurant Georges on level 6 has outdoor rooftop seating.

 When to visit: Open Wednesday through Monday 11am to 9pm.
+Thursdays until 11pm.
 Closed on Tuesdays and May 1st.
 Check the online agenda for details about guided tours.